krzemienski/awesome-from-stars/README.md

 * [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli): An open-source AI agent that brings the power of Gemini directly into your terminal.
 * [forayconsulting/gemini_cli_skill](https://github.com/forayconsulting/gemini_cli_skill): A Claude Code skill enabling Claude to use Gemini 3 Pro via Gemini CLI.
 * [docker/genai-stack](https://github.com/docker/genai-stack): Langchain + Docker + Neo4j + Ollama
-* [NirDiamant/GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents): This repository provides tutorials and implementations for various Generative AI Agent techniques, from basic to advanced.
-It serves as a comprehensive guide for building intelligent, interactive AI systems.
+* [NirDiamant/GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents): 50+ tutorials and implementations for Generative AI Agent techniques, from basic conversational bots to complex multi-agent systems.
 * [generate/generate](https://github.com/generate/generate): A new command line tool and developer framework for scaffolding out GitHub projects.
 Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more powerful flow control and composability than either.
 * [centic9/generate-and-send-ssh-key](https://github.com/centic9/generate-and-send-ssh-key): Script to automate the setup of ssh-public/private-key authentication to avoid some common pitfalls
 * [orsinium-labs/generated-awesomeness](https://github.com/orsinium-labs/generated-awesomeness): List of autogenerated awesome lists.